Thomas A. Dorsey

 After the war, Carroll County faced the challenges of Reconstruction.
 The economy was devastated, and many families struggled to rebuild their lives.
 However, the county slowly recovered, and by the early 20th century, agriculture and manufacturing became the driving forces of the local economy.
 Today, Carroll County continues to thrive as a vibrant community with a diverse economy, rich history, and a commitment to preserving its heritage.

-This timeline provides a condensed summary of the historical journey of Carroll County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Carroll County, Georgia.

 • 1826: Carroll County is established on June 9th.